MarieLynneBlock/audio-code-lab/README.md

 #### Domain Specific Languages
-#### Front-ends, IDEs and music composition environments
-#### General Languages, music libraries

 - __ChucK__: audio programming language for real-time synthesis, composition, and performance.
 It is designed to favor readability and flexibility for the programmer over other considerations such as raw performance.

+- __Csound__: audio DSL, written in C, based on the earlier system called Music 11.

+- __Max/MSP__: visual programming language for music and multimedia.
+It has been used by composers, performers, software designers, researchers, and artists to create recordings, performances, and installations.

+- __MUSIC-N Languages__: have very similar model behind them to the analogue synthesis model, where unit generators (modules) would be wired together effectively and programmatically into synthesis graphs, which generates sound.

+- __Pure Data (Pd)__: visual programming language for creating interactive computer music and multimedia works.

+#### Front-ends, IDEs and music composition environments

 - __CodeCircle__ (Goldsmiths University): browser based software development environment developed by Goldsmiths University, as well as a social environment to collaborate with other coders and musicians.
                   \[*JavaScript*]
-- __Csound__: audio DSL, written in C, based on the earlier system called Music 11.

-- __MUSIC-N Languages__: have very similar model behind them to the analogue synthesis model, where unit generators (modules) would be wired together effectively and programmatically into synthesis graphs, which generates sound.

-      - Pure Data
-      - Max/MSP
+#### General Languages, music libraries, frameworks

       - LADSPA Framework
       - VST
       - EarSketch  (Georgia Tech)